PortlandKyGuy/dynamic-mcp-server/README.md

 npm install -g .
 ```

 This makes the `dynamic-mcp-server` command available on your PATH.
-In your MCP client configs (Claude, Codex, Gemini), set the server command to `dynamic-mcp-server` and pass your JSON config path as the first argument (plus any flags like `--async` or `--prompt`).
+In your MCP client configs (Claude, Codex, Gemini), set the server command to `dynamic-mcp-server` and pass your JSON config path with the `--config` flag (plus any flags like `--async` or `--prompt`).

 ### MCP Client Configuration